TedGoas/Dante/src/posts/2018-10-05-distributed-design.md

     <figcaption>A rough map of where our product team members work from</figcaption>
 </figure>

 Our workforce is spread from eastern Europe to Hawaii.
 Between 10am and 2pm EST, most of the company is working.
 This is when synchronous communication really kicks.
 It’s a popular time to schedule meetings, chat replies are faster, and it’s easier to pull someone into a video chat.
-This provides us with enough time overlap for those quick and timely discussions.
+This provides us with enough time for those quick and timely discussions.

 <figure>
     <img src="/assets/img/distributed-design/aa22.jpg" alt="Shipping a big product update over video chat." width="643" height="362">
     <figcaption>Shipping hats!</figcaption>
 </figure>

-This time is optimal for more complex tasks like design critiques and shipping big features, like when we shipped a complete redesign of email preferences with team in six timezones.
+This time is optimal for more complex tasks like design critiques and shipping big features, like when we shipped a complete redesign of email preferences with a team in six time zones.

 As someone who works in the <abbr title="Eastern Standard Time">EST</abbr> time zone, the biggest trouble I experience is protecting my lunchtime!